Ranelan/PrayerConnect/README.md

 # PrayerConnect

 PrayerConnect is a Java Spring Boot application designed to facilitate the submission, review, and management of prayer requests and testimonies.
-It provides a secure platform where users can submit requests and share testimonies, with a robust approval and management workflow.
+It provides a secure platform where users can submit and share prayers and testimonies with both regular and admin users.

 ## Features

 - **User Roles:** Supports both regular users and admin users, each with distinct permissions and capabilities.
 - **Prayer Requests:** Users can create and submit prayer requests, which can be reviewed and commented on by admins.
-(Recent updates: PrayerRequest tests updated and passing; requests now returned as a list)
 - **Testimonies:** Users can submit testimonies, and admins can review and manage them.
-- **Anonymous Submissions:** Users have the option to submit prayer requests and testimonies anonymously.
+- **Anonymous Submissions:** Users have the option to submit prayer requests anonymously.
 - **Approval Workflow:** Admins can review, comment, and update the approval status of each prayer request and testimony.
 - **JWT-based Authentication:** Secure access to endpoints using JSON Web Token (JWT) authentication.
 - **Spring Security Integration:** Configured security with custom authentication filters.
 SecurityConfig updated to allow access to Testimony endpoints.
 - **DTO Pattern:** Uses Data Transfer Objects for safely transporting prayer request and testimony data.
-- **Unit Test Coverage:** Factory, Service and Controller layers tests for PrayerRequest, PrayerInteraction, AdminService, RegularUser and Testimony have been updated and are passing.
+- **Unit Test Coverage:** Factory, Service and Controller tests

 ## Getting Started